 There is no specific age when a road test is required.
 Depending on any medical and/or physical condition(s) you may have, you may be required to complete a road test to help determine your ability to drive safely, regardless of age.

-If your doctor recommends that you complete a road test, Driver Fitness and Monitoring will review this recommendation and determine if a road test is required.
+If your doctor or nurse practitioner recommends that you complete a road test, Driver Fitness and Monitoring will review this recommendation and determine if a road test is required.

 If your medical was completed for renewal of your driver’s licence, you can submit it to any Alberta registry agent.